consoledotdev/home/content/selection-criteria.md

 - Does it have any negative impact on security or privacy?
 - How would I feel recommending this to my friends?
 Would I tweet a link to it?

+### Betas

+We only [list](/betas/) early access, alpha, or beta releases of tools where developers are the primary user.

+To determine whether something falls under this definition, we use [Semver](https://semver.org/) version numbers i.e. the release must be pre 1.0 and/or have an appropriate label in the version number e.g. `1.0.0-beta`.
+Alternatively, the word "beta", "preview" or similar should appear somewhere easily discoverable on the website, release notes, and/or documentation.
+Any GA or stable releases are not eligible.

 ### Sponsors

 [Console works with vendors](/advertise/) who want to reach our audience of